nypublicradio/unettest/docs/blog/unettest.md

 <br>

 [1] So... what's the verdict on that weird NGINX behavior?
-I isolated things in `unettest` and it looks to me that if you pass a `$1` to an internal mirror, it will not evaluate/expand it.
-But `$request_uri` works from both the mirror and parent block.
+I isolated things in `unettest` and it looks like if you pass a `$1` to an internal mirror, it will not evaluate/expand it.
+However, `$request_uri` works from both the mirror and parent block.
 Always.

 `$1` cannot be accessed directly from the mirror as if it is in scope,